Delta Lake connector#

 File system access configuration#

-The connector supports native, high-performance file system access to object storage systems:
+The connector supports accessing the following file systems:

-You must enable and configure the specific native file system access.
-If none is activated, the legacy support is used and must be configured.
+You must enable and configure the specific file system access.
+Legacy support is not recommended and will be removed.

 Delta Lake general configuration properties#